silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ```

 This task will do the following:
-* Add the given namespace to all files in the code class, and subdirectories
+* Add the given namespace to all files in the code folder, and subdirectories
 * All references to classes in any namespaced files will be safely retained with additional `use` directives added as necessary
 * A `mysite/.upgrade.yml` file will be created/updated to record the new fully qualified name of each class.
   This will be used in later steps to update references to the outdated class names in your own project code.

 By default, the same namespace will be applied to all your classes regardless of which directory they are in.
-If you want to apply different namespaces to different folders to be compliant with PSR-4, combine the `--recursive` with the `--psr4`.
-Your folder structure has to be PSR4 compliant for this to work.
+If you want to apply different namespaces to different folders to be compliant with PSR-4, combine the `--recursive` option with the `--psr4` option.
+Your folder structure must be PSR-4 compliant for this to work.
 If you want to do a dry-run, omit the `--write` option to see a preview of all changed project files.

 [Continue to Step 4](#step4)